ncoghlan/misc/notes/python3/questions_and_answers.rst

   has also done stellar work in creating an `in-depth guide to porting to Python 3 <http://python3porting.com/>`__
-* Linux distributions aiming to make Python 2 an optional download and provide only Python 3 by default
+* Linux distributions aiming to make Python 2 an optional download and have only Python 3 installed by default
 * commercial Python redistributors ensuring that Python 3 is included as one of their supported offerings
+* customers approaching operating system vendors and asking for assistance in migrating large proprietary code bases from Python 2 to Python 3
 * more constrained plugin ecosystems that use an embedded Python interpreter (like Blender, gcc, gdb and the Kate editor either adding Python 3 support, or else migrating entirely from Python 2 to 3)